Duduxs/ead-api-gateway/README.md

   <p>Cross Cuting Project of the ead's microservice group</p>

-  <p>It was created in order to be an entry point, encapsulate the arch and router requisitions.</p>
+  <p>It was created in order to be an entry point, encapsulate the arch and routes requests.</p>

 </h4>